prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Basic/Flood_Risk_Assessment_Using_Conditional_Values/Flood_Risk_Assessment_Using_Conditional_Values.md

-# Flood Risk Assessment Using Conditional Values
+# Flood Risk Assessment Using Conditional Values Using FME Form Tools

 ## About the exercise

-This is a hands-on exercise from the **FME Form Basic course** by Safe Software, under the "Use Conditional Values" path.
-It demonstrates how to assign flood risk scores to address points by using conditional logic based on elevation and proximity to coastal zones.
-The entire workflow was built and executed using **FME Workbench 2024.2**, showcasing real-world attribute transformation and spatial analysis techniques.
+This is a hands-on exercise from the **FME Form Basic course** by Safe Software.
+It demonstrates **how to assign flood risk scores to address points by using conditional logic based on elevation and proximity to coastal zones.** The entire workflow was built and executed using **FME Workbench 2024.2**, showcasing **real-world attribute transformation** and **spatial analysis techniques.**

 ---